 Runners can and do get heart disease.
 Runners—even veteran marathoners–die from heart disease, just like the rest of the population.

 The greatest risk factor that you can do something about is your diet because of its effect on the blood-cholesterol levels.
 Again, exercise helps, but only to a point.
 Even dedicated runners who are considered exceptionally fit and lean can develop atherosclerosis and suffer heart attacks.
+We recommend to fully investigate on these risks by contacting professionals like the ones at Abella Heart.

 Clearly, the key is maintaining a proper blood-cholesterol level.
 Diet is only part of the equation.
 Most of your blood cholesterol comes from your liver which produces about three or four times as much as most Americans eat in a day.